oucar/Data-Structures-Algorithms/JavaScript - C#/9- Binary Search Trees/readme.md

 ---

 ## Depth First Search

 - DFS is a traversal algorithm that explores as far as possible along each branch before backtracking.

 #### Inorder Traversal --> Ascending

+- Easier recursively.
+  - Traverse the left subtree.
+  - Visit the root.
+  - Traverse the right subtree.
+- Create a variable to store the values of nodes visited.
+- Store the root of the BST in a variable called `current`.
+- Write a helper function that takes a node as an argument.
+  - If the node has a left child, call the helper function with the left child as an argument.
+  - Push the value of the node to the variable that stores the values of nodes visited.
+  - If the node has a right child, call the helper function with the right child as an argument.

 #### Preorder Traversal --> Root, Left, Right

+- Easier recursively.
+  - Traverse the left subtree.
+  - Visit the root.
+  - Traverse the right subtree.
+- Create a variable to store the values of nodes visited.
+- Store the root of the BST in a variable called `current`.
+- Write a helper function that takes a node as an argument.
+  - Push the value of the node to the variable that stores the values of nodes visited.
+  - If the node has a left child, call the helper function with the left child as an argument.
+    - Push the value of the node to the variable that stores the values of nodes visited.
+  - If the node has a right child, call the helper function with the right child as an argument.
+    - Push the value of the node to the variable that stores the values of nodes visited.

 #### Postorder Traversal --> Left, Right, Root

+- Easier recursively.
+  - Traverse the left subtree.
+  - Traverse the right subtree.
+  - Visit the root.
+- Create a variable to store the values of nodes visited.
+- Store the root of the BST in a variable called `current`.
+- Write a helper function that takes a node as an argument.
+  - If the node has a left child, call the helper function with the left child as an argument.
+  - If the node has a right child, call the helper function with the right child as an argument.
+  - Push the value of the node to the variable that stores the values of nodes visited.

 ---

 ## Breadth First Search

 - BFS is a level-order traversal.
 It visits all the nodes on a level before moving to the next level.
 - Create a queue (FIFO) and add an array to store the values of nodes visited.
 - Start with the root node and add it to the queue.